declancm/virtualenv-creator/README.md

 To run the script, the following command needs to be run:
 - source <path-to-pyvenv.sh>

-An alias can be added to ~/.bashrc (or zsh etc.) to run the script, such as the following:
+An alias can be added to ~/.bashrc (or ~/.zshrc etc.) to run the script, such as the following:
 - alias pyvenv='source ~/pyvenv.sh'